 - CFA instructor teaching review courses for Fitch

-- Has taught 5-day intensive review courses for the Level II and Level III CFA exams in Zürich, Switzerland and Frankfurt, Germany, as well as Level I, Level II and Level III review courses and mock exams in Los Angeles, Irvine, Washington DC, Atlanta, San Francisco, Philadelphia, Denver, Toronto, Vancouver, Windsor (ON), London, Paris, Geneva, Moscow, and Kiev, and Level III webinars in Singapore and Malaysia.
+- Teaching 5-day intensive review courses for the Level II and Level III CFA exams in Zürich, Switzerland and Frankfurt, Germany, as well as Level I, Level II and Level III review courses and mock exams in Los Angeles, Irvine, Washington DC, Atlanta, San Francisco, Philadelphia, Denver, Toronto, Vancouver, Windsor (ON), London, Paris, Geneva, Moscow, and Kiev, and Level III webinars in Singapore and Malaysia.

 Bill is one of the minority of CFA charterholders who passed each CFA exam the first time he took them.
 Of course, that doesn’t mean that he is a better financial analyst than others who may have failed the exams one or more times, but it does suggest that he has a good understanding of what it takes to pass the exams.
 As testimony to his teaching abilities, in 2013 he was dubbed “the oracle of Analyst Forum” by one of the candidates who posts on that website.